The Dungeon Master

 One deep gnome, one Shrieker, a Skeleton, and a Giant Centipede lurk in the sorceress’ study.

 Area Aspects: open vertical space, greenish magical bonfire, a blind beholder.

 The last six floors of the tower have been purposely collapsed to leave enough space for the Beholder creature to float free.

 Although it has been blinded on all its eyes by the flames of the villagers almost ten years ago, in the enormous eye of the aberration, hell can be seen.
 His mouth and nose breathe fire in constant anguish.
 His disfigurement only makes his features more hard, more terrible.

-There is no longer any trace of sanity in the monstrosity, only rage and a deep sorrow for the loss of their children.
+There is no longer any trace of sanity in the monstrosity, only rage and a feeling of deep sorrow for the loss of their children.
 It bounces stupidly against the black stone walls, breathing so heavily that the very tower seems to be breathing with it.

 Beneath the creature, the sons and daughters of the villagers gather around a sickly bonfire.
-Its faint greenish light spills over the little ones as they move awkwardly in circles adoring the Beholder.
+Its faint greenish light spills over the little ones as they move awkwardly in circles worshiping the Beholder.
 A kind of dance so horrible that it could well have been taken from the darker passages of the second forbidden volume of Wolfhar the Damned.